 - Authorized Contacts with voting rights given by the Corporate Contact

 Corporate Contacts may appoint a proxy to vote on their behalf.
-The proxy holder need not be from the Member organization, but must be registered to attend the APNIC Member Meeting in person.
+The proxy holder need not be from the Member organization but must be registered to attend the AGM in person.
+If a proxy is appointed, the Member will lose the right to vote directly for the election.

 Read assigning a proxy